Australian Wine: A Sophisticated Drinker’s Reckoning

 There was a time, not long ago, when Australian wine meant Jacobs Creek at Christmas dinner and Yellow Tail at student parties.
 The country’s reputation was built on quantity, consistency, and the particular ability to produce wine that tasted identical whether you bought it in Birmingham or Brisbane.
 This was, to put it charitably, not aspirational.
 British wine drinkers who considered themselves sophisticated looked elsewhere — to France, obviously, perhaps Spain or Italy, New Zealand for something colonial.

 The Barossa Valley, an hour from Adelaide, remains the heartland.
-This is Shiraz country, with vines planted in the 1840s still producing grapes.
+This is Shiraz country, with vines planted in the 1840s still producing grapes — among the oldest continuously productive vineyards on Earth, the European phylloxera plague never having reached South Australia.
 Henschke, Penfolds, Torbreck — these are names that command respect in any wine conversation.
 But the Barossa has evolved: younger winemakers are producing wines of elegance rather than power, and the dining scene has improved beyond recognition.
 Ferment Asian, Hentley Farm, and The Louise’s Appellation restaurant would succeed in any capital city.
+McLaren Vale, just south of Adelaide, has emerged as the Barossa’s more relaxed counterpart, with old-vine Grenache that rivals anything from southern France and a coastal proximity that the inland Barossa cannot match.

 Margaret River, in Western Australia’s southwest corner, offers different pleasures.
 The region specialises in Bordeaux varieties — Cabernet Sauvignon and Chardonnay predominantly — and has achieved a consistency that makes blind tasting genuinely difficult.
 Leeuwin Estate, Cullen, and Vasse Felix are the established names; newer producers like L.A.S.
 Vino and Windows Estate push boundaries.
 The region’s isolation (three hours from Perth) has preserved a character that more accessible wine regions have lost.